Skip to main content

 D) A correlated subquery

-3. Which clause prevents the recursive semester generator from running forever?
+3. Which clause prevents the recursive month generator from running forever?

 A) UNION ALL